All Cider was Hard Cider

 Americans only began calling alcoholic cider “hard” in the 20th century when the sweet juice ascended to the apple drink of choice.
 Today, cider and apple juice are used almost interchangeably in the United States (some people do have specific beverages in mind with each word but there’s no consensus on what each mean), while alcoholic apples get the moniker “hard.”
 In most other countries, cider – without qualifiers – still refers to fermented apple juice.

-4 thoughts on “All Cider was Hard Cider
+4 responses to “All Cider was Hard Cider”